 Additionally, your gift of $45 or more qualifies you for these opportunities:

-The donor making the largest single gift to this campaign will have a unique opportunity to name the cabin, selecting a bird name from among several provided choices.
+The donor making the largest single gift to this campaign prior to February 9, will have a unique opportunity to name the cabin, selecting a bird name from among several provided choices.

 The Whidbey Institute is an educational non-profit with a mission to cultivate place, nurture community, and co-create experiences which grow our human capacity for compassionate, courageous action.
 Our guiding purpose is to serve as a home for ongoing inquiry, learning, and transformation in response to the unprecedented challenges of our time.
 Our 108 acre campus has been a home for transformational learning since 1972.